• Skip to content

 4. Does Coffee Contain Mold and Toxins?

 There is some evidence that some brands of coffee may contain mold, which can be an issue for autoimmune and thyroid diseases, as well as those with mold sensitivities.
 (Learn more about mold as a potential trigger of Hashimoto’s here.)
-In fact, one particular mycotoxin (a toxic metabolite of mold), ochratoxin A, is found in low levels in most coffee samples (though one study found elevated levels in 5 of the 100 samples tested).
-Ochratoxin A has previously been associated with kidney disease and tumors of the urethra in humans.
-It has also been associated with cancer, brain damage, and hypertension, and can have immunosuppressive effects.
+[18] In fact, one particular mycotoxin (a toxic metabolite of mold), ochratoxin A (OTA), is found in low levels in most coffee samples.
+[19] One study showed that out of 50 coffee samples, all of them were contaminated with OTA, and 40 percent of the samples had more than standard levels (2 μg/kg).
+[20] Ochratoxin A has previously been associated with kidney disease and tumors of the urethra in humans.
+[21] It has also been associated with cancer, brain damage, and hypertension, and can have immunosuppressive effects.
+[22]

 Coffee, especially instant varieties, can also contain toxins like acrylamide.
 Most people with Hashimoto’s have an overburdened liver and an impaired ability to eliminate toxins, which is why my healing protocol always begins with liver support and eliminating toxins.
 Our food, water, personal care products (the list goes on!) assault our bodies with harmful toxins on a daily basis, so adding to that burden with contaminated coffee will only exacerbate the problem.

 That said, there are brands out there that claim to be free of such toxins.
-I personally like the Bulletproof coffee brand I mentioned above because it was developed by Dave Asprey, a Hashimoto’s patient who has made sure his coffee is gluten-free and free of mold.
-It is also tested for toxins.
+Two of my favorites are Bulletproof Coffee and Danger Coffee.
+Both of these brands were developed by Dave Asprey, a Hashimoto’s patient who has made sure his coffee is free of gluten, mold, and toxins.

-Full disclosure ‒ Dave has sent me some of his coffee for Christmas in the past, and I’m hoping he will send me more this year, but that’s not why I’m recommending his coffee. ?
+Full disclosure ‒ Dave has sent me some of his coffee for Christmas in the past, but that’s not why I’m recommending his coffee.
 I also buy it myself when he forgets to send me free samples.

 The Bottom Line: